 These sophists were known for their clever, but not necessarily logical, arguments.
 Their detractors claimed that sophists weren’t on a journey to find the truth; they were simply trying to persuade others by any argumentative trick or intellectual sleight of hand that would enable them to win.
-So in this light, you can see how sophist became a term of contempt.
-Being called a sophist is most definitely not a compliment.
+In this light, you can see how sophist became a term of contempt.
+Being called a sophist is not a compliment.

 Learn more about words relating to belief and trust

 Now, what other related words do you already know that also begin with the soph root?
 How about sophomore?
-Sophomore contains the same Greek root and literally means, wise fool.
-Sophos means wise, and moros means foolish, and is the root from which the word moron is derived.
+Sophomore contains the same Greek root and literally means a wise fool.
+Sophos means wise, and moros means foolish; it is the root from which the word moron is derived.
 Because sophomores have been in school just long enough to think that they know it all, some consider wise or clever fools an apt description for a sophomore.

-We just used the related-words strategy, another powerful strategy for your vocabulary toolbox that’s based on the spelling-meaning connection.
-When you encounter or learn a new, unfamiliar word, I want you to try and connect it with a word you already know that’s spelled the same and/or that sounds the same.
-Were going to use this related-words strategy a lot in this course.
-So, the next time you hear the word sophist, think of the initial part, soph, in the word sophomore, which means wise and clever, and you will remember that sophists were clever, tricky debaters and persuaders.
+The related-words strategy is another powerful approach for your vocabulary toolbox that’s based on the spelling-meaning connection.
+When you encounter or learn a new, unfamiliar word,try and connect it with a word you already know that’s spelled the same and/or that sounds the same.
+The next time you hear the word sophist, think of the initial part, soph, in the word sophomore, which means wise and clever, and you will remember that sophists were clever, tricky debaters and persuaders.

 Naming the Argument

-OK, we’ve just discussed two types of deceivers who don’t always tell the whole truth, mountebanks and sophists.
-Now, what can we call the arguments and claims made by mountebanks and sophists?
+What can we call the arguments and claims made by mountebanks and sophists?
 Let’s explore three words for untrue claims and stories.
 As we’ve seen, sophists can be described as clever debaters who attempt to deceive you with plausible, but unfounded arguments.
-So what might we call the type of argument delivered by a sophist, an argument that looks plausible on the surface, but that is actually fallacious underneath?
+What would we call the type of argument delivered by a sophist, an argument that looks plausible on the surface, but that is fallacious underneath?
 The answer is our next target word—specious.

-Specious is an adjective that means having the ring of truth or plausibility, but actually fallacious.
-Specious claims appear plausible, but they’re actually false.
-Specious is often used to describe arguments that aren’t simply false, they are, and this is the important distinction, deceptively plausible, arguments that look good on the surface, but really aren’t when you analyze them and try to follow the chain of reasoning.
+Specious is an adjective that means having the ring of truth or plausibility but is actually fallacious.
+Specious claims appear plausible, but they’re false.
+It is often used to describe arguments that aren’t simply false, they are, and this is an important distinction: deceptively plausible, arguments that look good on the surface, but aren’t when you analyze them and try to follow the chain of reasoning.
 They are intentionally misleading.

-Specious is an adjective that means having the ring of truth or plausibility, but actually fallacious.
+Specious is an adjective that means having the ring of truth or plausibility, but is actually fallacious.

-So, the next time you see or hear a politician trying to persuade you with an argument this is deceptively plausible, but plays fast and loose with the facts, you can impress your friends by saying, “That sophist sure is spewing forth specious arguments!
+The next time you see or hear a politician trying to persuade you with an argument this is deceptively plausible but plays fast and loose with the facts, you can impress your friends by saying, “That sophist sure is spewing forth specious arguments!
 I won’t trust another word he says.”

 Specious comes from the Latin speciosus, meaning good looking, which comes from species, meaning appearance.
-So, a specious argument is an argument that appears or looks good on the surface, but really isn’t.
+A specious argument is an argument that appears or looks good on the surface but isn’t.

-Our next target word, spurious.
-Spurious is often used as a synonym for specious, but it actually has a slightly different connotation.
+The next target word, spurious, is often used as a synonym for specious, but it has a slightly different connotation.
 Of course, there is no such thing as an exact synonym in English.
-If two words meant exactly the same thing, we wouldn’t need them both, would we?
-Spurious is an adjective that means not genuine, authentic; false.
-So, like specious, spurious can refer to something, like an argument or claim, that is false, not genuine.
+Spurious is an adjective that means not genuine, authentic, false.
+Thus, like specious, spurious can refer to something, like an argument or claim, that is false, not genuine.

 Learn more about words that express annoyance and disgust

-So, what’s the main difference between specious and spurious?
-OK, now, I warn you, it is not a clear-cut, black-and-white difference in meaning, but rather, a difference in emphasis.
-And here it is; specious clearly implies fraud and intentional deception, spurious does not necessarily imply fraud or intentional deception.
-So, a spurious argument could be false and misleading, but it could also be a false argument that is just an honest mistake.
-Now in contrast to that, specious arguments are definitely intended to deceive you.
+The difference in meaning between specious and spurious is not a clear-cut, black-and-white difference in meaning, but rather, a difference in emphasis.
+Specious clearly implies fraud and intentional deception, but spurious does not necessarily imply fraud or intentional deception.
+A spurious argument could be false and misleading, but it could also be a false argument that is just an honest mistake.
+In contrast to that, specious arguments are definitely intended to deceive you.

-So to sum up the differences, if you want to emphasize that a false argument looked good, but was intentionally misleading, specious would be the better choice.
-If you want to emphasize that a false argument or claim is obviously false, or was an honest mistake, spurious would probably be the better choice.
+To sum up the differences, if you want to emphasize that a false argument looked good, but was intentionally misleading, specious would be the better choice.
+If you want to emphasize that a false argument or claim is false, or was an honest mistake, spurious would probably be the better choice.

-Well, this is an apocryphal story.
-Apocryphal is an adjective that means of doubtful or dubious authenticity, false.
-A lot of urban legends, like this alligator tale, are apocryphal.
+This is an apocryphal story.
+Apocryphal is an adjective that means of doubtful or dubious authenticity.
+Many urban legends, like this alligator tale, are apocryphal.
 Use the word apocryphal if you want to emphasize that the story or claim is not only probably false, but is difficult to verify or even find evidence for.
-Think of how hard it would be to verify this story as I claimed to have heard it from my Uncle John, who heard it from the friend of a friend’s second cousin’s grandmother.
+Think of how hard it would be to verify this story that came from my Uncle John, who heard it from the friend of a friend’s second cousin’s grandmother.

 Originally, the Apocrypha were texts that were not included in the Bible because their authenticity could not be firmly established.
-Today, apocryphal stories, like the urban legend I just told you, are referred to as apocryphal because they can’t be verified, and are, therefore, of doubtful authenticity.
+Today, apocryphal stories, like the urban legend above, are referred to as apocryphal because they can’t be verified, and are, therefore, of doubtful authenticity.

 Apocryphal is an adjective that means of doubtful or dubious authenticity, false.